jgonzaga35/generic/README.md

 Could you write a test case to demonstrate the issues at play here?
 Try creating a test case with a lot of data to demonstrate the issue (no tests cases are provided for this task).
 Document in answers.md why you think your test case shows off the issue.

-Finally, fix your code in reduce to handle this parallelism.
+Finally, fix your code in reduce to handle this parallelism;

-> Very little code has to be written here, don't overcomplicate it.
+- Think about reducing the critical section, do as little work as you can in a lock
+- Does your lock actually encourage parallelism?

 Finally, is this actually faster?
 Try running it on 1000 items and [using a timer](https://docs.oracle.com/javase/7/docs/api/java/util/Timer.html).
 Write your conclusions in `answers.md`